python-websockets/websockets/docs/cheatsheet.rst

     asyncio.get_event_loop().run_until_complete(start_server)
     asyncio.get_event_loop().run_forever()

-Another way to achieve this result is to define the ``handler`` corountine in a scope where the ``extra_argument`` variable exists instead of injecting it through an argument.
+Another way to achieve this result is to define the ``handler`` coroutine in a scope where the ``extra_argument`` variable exists instead of injecting it through an argument.